phetdam/daily-coding-problem/README.rst

    ./build.sh --help

-The build release binaries for this project, simply use the command
+To build release binaries for this project, simply use the command

 .. code:: bash